 We can detect stretches of shared DNA by comparing Single Nucleotide Polymorphism (SNP) genotypes and looking for mismatches.
 If a continuous region of matching SNPs is longer than a minimum threshold, which is set to avoid chance matches, then it is likely to have been inherited from the same ancestor.

-The Relationship comparison colors a segment as pink if the segment is half-identical (one copy is shared), and purple if the segment is completely identical (both copies are identical) between two people.
+The Relationship comparison colors a segment as pink if the segment is half-identical, which means you and the other person have matching DNA on only one copy of a chromosome.
+A segment is purple if it is completely identical, which means you and the other person have matching DNA on both copies of a chromosome.
 If two people are closely related, we expect them to have shared DNA across relatively large stretches of DNA — that is, more than would be expected by chance.
 To see an example of how a relationship might appear, select the relationship below:

 - Parent to a son or daughter